| |

 Directions

 In a medium size pan add the water, saskatoon berries, and granulated sugar.
-Cook over medium low heat until it boils and then continue to cook it for 10-15 minutes until the saskatoon berries start to soften.
+Cook over medium-low heat until it boils and then continue to cook it for 10-15 minutes until the saskatoon berries start to soften.
 Saskatoon berries have a thick skin and seeds so cooking helps break the fruit down into the sugar juice providing more flavour.

 A large pot full of saskatoon berries being made into syrup

-(If you want a thicker sauce remove 1/4 cup of the juice, stir in the cornstarch.
+(If you want a thicker sauce remove 1/4 cup of the juice, and stir in the cornstarch.
 Add it back into the berries and let cook until thicker.)
 I did not use cornstarch in this batch.

 Once your saskatoons are cooked, place in a bowl and let chill until ready to use.